The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking: : Our Framework to Assess Fingerprinting Use in Tracking

 \subsubsection{Capturing Bidding Object}

 Header bidding can signal the enthusiasm of potential bidders.
 A bidder interested in showcasing their advertisements in the present slot will typically place higher bids.
 Cook et al. \cite{Cook20HeaderBiddingPETS} have proved that the header bidding can be used to identify if the user is tracked.
 A higher bid can represent the user is tracked, and the user information is used by publishers, bidders, or bidding auctions.
 Specifically, we use Prebid.js to monitor bidders' behaviors.
-Prebid.js is an implementation of header bidding protocol, and the user can get bidders' behaviors, including the winner of each ad slot, the ads image HTML contents, and also all of the participated bidders bids value no matter the bidders win or lose.
+Prebid.js is an implementation of header bidding protocol, and the user can get bidders' behaviors, including the winner of each ad slot, the ads image HTML contents, and also all of the participated bidders bids value.

 OpenWPM does not have functions to record bidding behaviors, so we inject codes to record those behaviors when the crawlers browse the website with Prebid.js and displaying ads.